20% OFF Your first order with SAVE20

 Cracked Server

 A cracked server allows players with unofficial or non-paid Minecraft accounts to join by disabling Mojang's online authentication (online-mode=false).
-While this might sound like a way to let friends play for free, it opens the door to serious security issues, griefing, and cheating.
+While this removes the paywall for players, it violates Mojang's EULA, eliminates account security features, and significantly increases the risk of griefing, cheating, and impersonation.

 What Is a Cracked Server?